 Ampleforth Protocol combines the best of the worlds of Bitcoin and Stablecoins to create a digital asset that reportedly provides you a hedge against the inflation of the USD by striving to maintain a stable price per token equal to the CPI-adjusted 2019 US dollar —which is currently at $1.011.

-To cut the long story short for you, the main benefit of Ample (AMPL) token is that the purchasing power of the money you have in your wallet will always remain the same regardless of the economic or market conditions.
+To cut a long story short, the main benefit of an Ample (AMPL) token is that the purchasing power of the money you have in your wallet will always remain the same regardless of the economic or market conditions.

 More so, the price or value of AMPLE token is fully decoupled from Bitcoin and the rest of the altcoins market and has a long-term vision of becoming “a better Bitcoin” in the far future.

-Keep reading to find out how the Ampleforth protocol works; its unique features compared to Bitcoin, other Stablecoins, the US dollar; and much more.
+Discover how the Ampleforth protocol works and its unique features compared to Bitcoin, other Stablecoins, the US dollar, and more.

 How Does Ampleforth Protocol (AMPL) Work?

-As already stated above, the Ampleforth protocol has set a target price for AMPL based on the value of the U.S. dollar in 2019 —as at the time of writing this line this stable price is at $1.011.
+As stated above, the Ampleforth protocol has set a target price for AMPL based on the value of the U.S. dollar in 2019 —as at the time of writing this line, this stable price is at $1.011.

 Every 24 hours, the supply of the AMPL token is automatically adjusted by the smart contract based on the current price per AMPL token.

-The aim is to push the price of the token to the stated target rate of roughly $1, and as long as AMPL trades below or above this rate, the supply will be dynamically adjusted daily until the stable price is achieved.
+The aim is to push the token’s price to the stated target rate of roughly $1, and as long as AMPL trades below or above this rate, the supply will be dynamically adjusted daily until a stable price is achieved.

 The rebase can be negative or positive depending on whether the price per AMPL token is below or above the targeted rate of $1.011.

-If the price is above $1, the supply of Ample tokens will be increased and the price is below $1, the supply of Ample tokens will be decreased accordingly.
+If the price is above $1, the supply of Ample tokens will be increased, and if the price is below $1, the supply of Ample tokens will be decreased accordingly.

 In simpler terms:

-- A price between $1.061 — $0.961, will not cause any rebase, as it’s within the equilibrium range.
-There will be no change in token supply
+- A price between $1.061 — and $0.961 will not cause a rebase, as it’s within the equilibrium range.
+There will be no change in the token supply.

 - A price below $0.961 will lead to a negative rebase.
 The token supply will be reduced.